joelparkerhenderson/demo-date-time-format/README.md

 This demo shows:

   * How to print a date-time string.
-  * Using the UTC time zone, also known as GMT and Zulu time.
+  * Using the UTC time zone, also known as +00:00, or GMT, or Zulu time.
-  * Using the ISO 8601 format, such as "YYYY-MM-DDT00:00:00.000000000Z"
+  * Using the ISO 8601 extended format, because it's easy to read.

+Example:

+    2020-01-01T00:00:00.000+00:00

+Meaning:

+  * `YYYY-MM-DD` means the year, month, and day.
+  * `T` is the ISO standard separator character between the date and tiem.
+  * `HH:MM:SS.sss` means the hour, minute, second, and millisecond.
+  * `+00:00` means zero offset from UTC, in other words, actual UTC time.

+Preferences:

+  * We like the extended format because it's easy for a person to skim.
+  * We prefer using a `T` separator over a blank because of machine parsing.
+  * We prefer using fractional seconds over just seconds because of precision.
+  * We prefer `+00.00` over `Z` because our logs contain many time zones.

 Coding conventions in this repo.

   * `t` is the time.